• About

 Trust As a Guiding Principle in your Dental Practice Organization

 Another norm that my team and I practice is assume positive intent.
 What does this mean?
-I think in business, it is very easy to assume that people are out to get their mission accomplished or their goal met, no matter the cost, even if it means stepping on people or overlooking simple societal agreements like courtesy and cooperation.
+I think in business, it is very easy to assume that people are out to get their mission accomplished, or their goal met, no matter the cost, even if it means stepping on people or overlooking simple societal agreements like courtesy and cooperation.

 It’s very easy to allow that assumption to sort of color our views on the people we work with or see every day.
 It’s easy to assume that people are just out to get what they want and are planning to disregard you once they have it.
 However, I have found in my 20+ years of managing teams and leading people that by and large, people don’t walk around with ulterior motives.
 They don’t even lead with bad intentions.
 I have found that is the rule, not the exception.